Culture And Traditions In Nepal

 Sudra

 Traditionally, Shudras were the lowest in the Hindu caste hierarchy.
 They were known for service-providing varna.
 Many ancient myths tell that a Shudra must serve the Brahmins, the Kshatriyas, and the Vaishya.
-During Nepal’s ancient and medieval periods, the Shudras faced a harsh social environment marked by significant exclusion and discrimination.
+During the ancient and medieval periods, the Shudras faced a harsh social environment marked by significant exclusion and discrimination.

-In ancient times, Sudras didn’t have equal rights and privileges like other castes, so they couldn’t go to school, get better jobs, or live in poverty.
+In ancient times, Sudras didn't have equal rights and privileges like other castes, so they couldn't go to school, get better jobs, or live in poverty.
 But with time, their role and status have evolved, influenced by various socio-political changes.
-Bishwokarma, Damai, Sarki, and Kami are some of the sub-castes of the Sudra.
+Bishwokarma, Damai, Sarki, and Kami are sub-castes of the Sudra.

 Religion